Get the fastest Nevada corporation formation online with worry-free services and support to start your business

-According to Nevada state law, a corporation name “must be distinguishable” from others filed with the Secretary of State’s office.
-To ensure your name is different enough, the first step is to perform a business entity search to check for trademarks, fictitious firm names, service marks, reserved names, and licenses registered in the state of Nevada.
+According to Nevada law, a corporation name “must be distinguishable” from others filed with the Nevada Secretary of State’s office.
+The first step is to perform a business entity search to check for trademarks, fictitious firm names, service marks, reserved names, and licenses registered in the state of Nevada.

-If you use certain words indicating a licensed profession in your business name, you’ll need approval from the appropriate state agency.
-Some examples include “architect,” “engineer,” “registered interior designer,” “accountant,” “auditor,” “community association,” and “homeowners’ association.”
+You need approval for the state of Nevada if you use certain words indicating a licensed profession in your business name.
+Examples include “architect,” “engineer,” “registered interior designer,” “accountant,” “auditor,” “community association,” and “homeowners’ association.”
 See NRS 78.045 or the restricted word list for more details.

 If you’re not ready to file your Articles of Incorporation but want to ensure your business name is available, you can choose to reserve it.
 To do so, you can file online or by mail for a $25 fee.
 This will hold your name for 90 days.

 If you intend to do business under a name other than your corporation’s legal name in Nevada, you’re required to apply for an assumed or fictitious name, known in some states as a “doing business as” (DBA) name.
-You’ll need to file your DBA name with the county clerk in each county where your business is conducted.
+You’ll need to file your DBA name with the county clerk in each county where you conduct business.
 The forms and fees will vary by county.

 Trademarks are another factor to consider when deciding on your corporation’s name.
 Even if you don’t want to seek your own trademark, you’ll still want to make sure no one else has trademarked your desired name.

-A corporation is run by directors and officers.
+Directors and officers run corporations.
 The board of directors makes major business and policy decisions, while the officers supervise the company’s day-to-day activities.
 Shareholders are people who own shares in the company.
 During incorporation, one person can be a shareholder, director, and an officer at the same time.

 The initial director is named in the Articles of Incorporation or appointed at the organizational meeting.
 An incorporator’s statement is prepared and filed with the corporate records to put this action in motion.
-The appointed directors will then hold a meeting to elect officers, decide on stock structures to be issued, and wrap up the requirements for filing.
+The appointed directors will then hold a meeting to elect officers, decide on stock structures, and wrap up the requirements for filing.

 Choosing a registered agent is an important decision, as the consequences of missing or mismanaged corporate documents can be dire.
-That’s why it’s recommended to hire a registered agent service.
-The benefits generally outweigh the costs.
+That’s why it’s recommended hiring a professional service, so you can get back to running your business.

 A corporation is officially formed when the Articles of Incorporation are filed with the Secretary of State.
 They refer to the contract between the state, the corporation, and its shareholders.